StellarSand/privacy-settings/Privacy Settings/Windows-10.md

 - Get tips, tricks and suggestions as you use Windows: Off

 #### Shared experiences
-- Nearby sharing: Off (turn on if and only when needed)
+- Nearby sharing: Off (Enable this only when needed.
+Remember to turn it off when no longer required.)
 - Share across devices: Off

+#### Remote Desktop
+**This feature is not available in Home editions**
+- Off (Enable this only when needed.
+Remember to turn it off when no longer required.)
+- Require device to use Network Level Authentication to connect: On